-Dreams are basically stories and images our mind creates while we sleep.
-Dreams can be vivid.
+Dreams are basically stories and images that our mind creates while we sleep.
+They can be vivid.
 They can make you feel happy, sad, or scared.
 And they may seem confusing or perfectly rational.

-Dreams can occur anytime during sleep.
-But most vivid dreams occur during deep, REM (rapid eye movement) sleep, when the brain is most active.
-Some experts say we dream at least four to six times per night.
+Dreams can happen at any time during sleep.
+But you have your most vivid dreams during a phase called REM (rapid eye movement) sleep, when your brain is most active.
+Some experts say we dream at least four to six times a night.

 Why Do We Dream?

 There are many theories about why we dream, but no one knows for sure.
-Some researchers say dreams have no purpose or meaning and are nonsensical activities of the sleeping brain.
-Others say dreams are necessary for mental, emotional, and physical health.
+Some researchers say dreams have no purpose or meaning.
+Others say we need dreams for our mental, emotional, and physical health.

-Studies have shown the importance of dreams to our health and well-being.
-In one study, researchers woke subjects just as they were drifting off into REM sleep.
-They found that those who were not allowed to dream experienced:
+Studies have looked into the importance of dreams to our health and well-being.
+In one study, researchers woke people just as they were going into REM sleep.
+They found that those who weren’t allowed to dream had:

 - Lack of coordination

 - Incorporate memories